gtempesta/superhi-js-for-designers/README.md

 # SuperHi – JavaScript for Designers

-Here are the exercises I have done following the course "JavaScript for Designer" in the SuperHi website.
+Here are the exercises I have done following the course "JavaScript for Designers" in the SuperHi website.
 For each exercise I have also created a "remix" version.
-What I've done in those remixes was creating the same project but with some differences in its structure or implementation.
+What I've done in those remixes was creating the same project but with some differences in the structure or implementation.

 ## 1. Rose Culver